cvs-health/android-compose-accessibility-techniques/ARCHITECTURE.md

 4. If necessary, in the same package, create \<ScreenName\>ViewModel.kt to hold state data and/or \<ScreenName\>Model.kt to hold data classes and objects.
 5. Add a new route enum to ComposeAccessibilityTechniquesRoute.kt holding the new Composable screen route string.
 6. Edit MainActivity.kt to add a new composable() navigation to ComposeAccessibilityTechniquesNavHost().
 7. Edit HomeScreen.kt to copy a NavigationCard, adjust it to the new screen name and route enum, and place it in the appropriate layout location.
+8. Add a new test in AllScreensOpenTests.kt to open the new screen, verify its title, and verify that it can navigate back to the Home screen.
-8. Build, run, and test the app.
+9. Build, run, and test the app.

 ----